 The most successful professionals are those who keep up with the changing trends of their industry.
 For tax professionals, however, this can be a difficult feat to manage.
 In the ever-changing environment of tax work, here are a few tips to keep you informed of any tax updates.

-It's 2017 and software is constantly making our lives easier.
+Software is constantly making our lives easier.
 The do-it-yourself model continues to take over services that used to require professional assistance.
 Need a new house?
 Forget the broker's fee and just buy it online.
 The tax industry is no exception to this rule.
-Something that used to require a trip downtown to your friendly neighborhood tax profressional can now be done from the comfort of your home.
+Something that used to require a trip downtown to your friendly neighborhood tax professional can now be done from the comfort of your home.

 Piles of paperwork, jam-packed waiting rooms, phones ringing incessantly.
 Ahh, good old tax season.